-The GHES consortium offers training opportunities at 20 affiliated international sites across 16 countries.
-GHES fellows can choose to work at any of the 20 sites, not just those sponsored by their home institution.
+The GHES consortium offers training opportunities at 34 affiliated international sites across 25 countries (Bangladesh, Barbados, Colombia, Dominican Republic, Ethiopia, Ghana, India, Kenya, Malawi, Malaysia, Mozambique, Nepal, Nicaragua, Peru, Samoa, South Africa, Tanzania, Trinidad and Tobago, Uganda, Ukraine, Zambia and Zimbabwe).
+GHES fellows can choose to work at any of the affiliated sites, not just those sponsored by their home institution.

 This fellowship is open to:

 - U.S.-based post-doctoral fellows (PhD, MD, or DVM).
-Post-doctoral applicants do not necessarily need to be affiliated with one of the four GHES institutions prior to applying; post-docs who are offered a new position by at least one program-affiliated faculty mentor (at UC Berkeley, FIU, Stanford or Yale) are welcome to apply and are eligible to receive the fellowship in the first year to go abroad.
-The fellow’s mentor or institution should also plan to provide at least one year additional support after the fellow returns from abroad;
+Post-doctoral applicants do not necessarily need to be affiliated with one of the four GHES institutions prior to applying; post-docs who are offered a new position by at least one program-affiliated faculty mentor (at UC Berkeley, FIU, Stanford or Yale) are welcome to apply.
+This year, we welcome applications from U.S. postdoctoral researchers from any U.S. academic institution.

-- PhD candidates enrolled in health-related doctoral programs, supported by a mentor (PI) at one of the four consortium institutions, who have passed their qualifying examination and whose dissertation project can be conducted at one of the program’s field sites abroad.
+- U.S.-based advanded doctoral students enrolled in health-related doctoral programs, supported by a mentor (PI) at one of the four consortium institutions, who have passed their qualifying examination and whose dissertation project can be conducted at one of the program’s field sites abroad.

-- Professional students (MD, DDS, DVM, PharmD, etc.) who have completed 3 years of professional school and who have a mentor (PI) at one of the 4 consortium institutions.
+- U.S.-based senior professional students (MD, DDS, DVM, PharmD, etc.) who have completed 3 years of professional school and who have a mentor (PI) at one of the four consortium institutions.